Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

         + Inverters
             + What Why and How (Future Development Page)

-        + Miscellaneous - hey it makes for a balance with the above REPAIRS page for continuity of UX!
+        + Miscellaneous - hey it makes for a balance with the above REPAIRS page for continuity of UX - 6 in each section to assist with page uniformity!

 + #### Contacts Page